-In case of low thermal load the excess of cooling capacity is dissipated by injecting the hot gas from compressor discharge to the evaporator outlet.
+In case of low thermal load the excess of cooling capacity is dissipated by injecting the hot gas from compressor discharge to the evaporator outlet (model ATT040).

-The hot gas by-pass valve must be properly calibrated so that, in the absence of air flow, the pressure in the evaporator (and corresponding temperature) is maintained constant at a safety value that does not allow the moisture to freeze.
+The expansion valve (ATT025) and the hot gas by-pass valve (ATT040) must be properly calibrated so that, in the absence of air flow, the pressure in the evaporator (and corresponding temperature) is maintained constant at a safety value that does not allow the moisture to freeze.